Aasai Mugam: Plot

-In the meantime, Varadha, an ill-intentioned fraudster plans on a scheme to change his accomplice Vajravel's face to Manohar's face, who is the son of a rich estate owner named Sivasankaran, through plastic surgery and steal Sivashankaran's estate.
+Varadha, an ill-intentioned fraudster, concocts a plan to use plastic surgery to change his accomplice Vajravel's face to make him look like Manohar, who is the son of a rich estate owner named Sivasankaran, and steal Sivashankaran's estate.
 He convinces Vajravel to go through plastic surgery.
 However, Vajravel's wife who overhears the plan disapproved to no avail.

 Manohar falls in love with Selvi and sends a message through his secretary.
 Sivasankaran agrees to the marriage and proceeds with the preparation.
 Meanwhile, Vajravel goes through plastic surgery and changes his face to appear like Manohar's face.
 Vajravel, now looking like Manohar, is beaten by thugs on his way to Manohar's house.
 Manohar returns to his home to confront Selvi's mother who is arranging for another marriage for Selvi.
 Sivasankaran receives a phone call from the police mentioning that their son was beaten up by thugs and that the police are taking care of him.
 Confusion follows at Sivashankaran's house, and they all conclude the real Manohar as fake and believe the one with the police is indeed the real Manohoran.
 Kamala, an old friend of Selvi comes to share her sad story of marrying someone who she thought was an honest man.
 Kamala further shares the secret plan hatched by Varadha where Vajravel, following plastic surgery, switches to Manohar.
 As promised, Manohar comes to meet Selvi, and she believes that he is Vajravel and convinces Manohar to get back with Kamala.